Information and Resources on COVID-19 (Coronavirus)

-So far, Congress has passed three bills to address the public health and economic consequences of COVID-19.
+So far, the House has passed six major bills to address the public health and economic consequences of COVID-19.

-The first bill, Coronavirus Preparedness and Response Supplemental Appropriations Act of 2020, was an $8.3 billion dollar emergency response package for federal agencies, mostly to fund treatment, testing, and research.
+The first bill, Coronavirus Preparedness and Response Supplemental Appropriations Act of 2020, was an 8.3 billion dollar emergency response package for federal agencies, mostly to fund treatment, testing, and research.
 The Congresswoman voted for this bill.

-Then, the House passed the Families First Coronavirus Response Act, which made testing free and created a limited paid sick and family leave program.
-If you work for a private company with fewer than 500 people, then your employer should provide you with paid sick or family leave if you have to miss work due to COVID-19., starting April 1.
+The second bill, the Families First Coronavirus Response Act, which made testing free and created a limited paid sick and family leave program.
+If you work for a private company with fewer than 500 people, then your employer should provide you with paid sick or family leave if you have to miss work due to COVID-19, starting April 1.
 More information is available here.

 The third bill - the Coronavirus Aid, Relief, and Economic Security Act or CARES Act - provides cash relief for those individuals who reported earning $99,000 or less on their last tax filing.
 For more information see here.

 The CARES Act also creates a new pandemic unemployment insurance program.
-Americans laid off due to COVID-19 can now receive up to $600/week for up to four months, on top of New York’s regular unemployment payment.
+Americans laid off due to COVID-19 can now receive up to $600/week through July 31, on top of New York’s regular unemployment payment.
 For more information see here.